Johnny Kitagawa sexual abuse scandal: Company renaming

-2024: BBC's follow up
+2024: Follow up documentary

 A follow-up program by the BBC aired in 2024, called "Our World: The Shadow of a Predator", continued with a further look at the case that got almost 1000 claims made.
 The program included exclusive interviews with Smile-Up's new president, Higashiyama, Akimasa Nihongi, a former agency talent, and the widow of one of the victims.
 In the program.
-Higashiyama admits that he has no formal training or experience in counselling or helping survivors, and yet, he expects that, after talking to close to 200 victims personally, “... it will help to mend their hearts, even just a little.", he said.
+Higashiyama admits that he has no formal training or experience in counselling or helping survivors, and yet, he expects that, after talking to close to 200 victims personally, “... it will help mend their hearts, even just a little."
 About the alleged existence of more perpetrators, Higashiyama confirmed hearing about two, but, as he mentioned, he did not report the fact to the police.
 According to him, that corresponds to the victims, for them to file a criminal complaint, with the agency cooperating as much as possible.
 Nihongi went public with his allegations, after seeing the story reported in 2023.
 He believes that there is still some secrecy involving the issue.
 "I want them to take responsibility.
 I think this is the biggest post-war sexual assault case in Japan.
 We shouldn't let it fade away as if it's a temporary problem.
-It's important to keep a record as part of Japanese history.", he said.
+It's important to keep a record as part of Japanese history."
 According to the other interviewee, her husband suffered from online harassment and death threats after revealing the abuse.
 She received a message from her husband, telling her that he would retire to the mountains.
 That is where the search party found his corpse.
 It had been too late to save him.
 One of the consequences of the case is that Prime Minister Fumio Kishida faced increasing pressure to reform sexual abuse legislation, shifting the age of consent in Japan from 13 to 16, after multiple rape acquittals in 2019 and the increase of men reporting sexual abuse.